mtzaquia/MTZTableViewManager/README.md

 MTZTableData *data = [[MTZTableData alloc] initWithTableSections:@[section]];
 self.tableManager = [[MTZTableManager alloc] initWithTableView:self.tableManager tableData:data];
 ```
 And you're good to go!
 Please note you cannot be the `tableView`s delegate or data source while using `MTZTableManager`.

+* You can also provide a regular and/or expanded height to a row, and it will toggle between them upon selection.
+* You can also hide rows or sections dinamically, just set the `hidden` property.
+* You can instantiate cells using `nib`s as well.
+Likewise you can provide custom headers and footers classes for every section.

 ### Models
 To declare an object as a possible model, just conform it to `MTZModel`: